-and assume that \eqref{Norm-Condition-L1} holds for $W = Y'$.
-Then $\rho$ is a rearrangement-invariant norm.
-Moreover, if we set $Z$ to be the rearrangement-invariant space determined by $\rho'$, then $S_a\colon Y \rightarrow Z$. \end{corollary} Now we explore the properties of $S_a$ when the kernel $a$ is both integrable and bounded.
+\end{corollary} Now we explore the properties of $S_a$ when the kernel $a$ is both integrable and bounded.
 This is indeed the strongest possible condition, at least in the context of rearrangement-invariant spaces, as $L^1\cap L^\infty$ is the smallest rearrangement-invariant space.
-The chosen approach uses the operator $R_\infty$ and the space $X=L^\infty$.
-Working with $R_1$ and setting $X=L^1$, unincidentally, yields the same result. \begin{lemma} Let $a: (0,\infty) \rightarrow (0,\infty)$ be non-increasing and non-zero on at least some set of non-zero measure.
+The chosen approach uses the operator $R_\infty^X$ and the space $X=L^\infty$.
+Working with $R_1^X$ and setting $X=L^1$, unincidentally, yields the same result. \begin{lemma} Let $a: (0,\infty) \rightarrow (0,\infty)$ be non-increasing and non-zero on at least some set of non-zero measure.
 Then there is a constant $C$ such that, for all $f \in \measurable$,

 \end{lemma}

 \begin{proof} Since $a$ is non-increasing and not zero on at least some set of non-zero measure, there exists $u\in(0,1)$ such that $\inf_{s<u} a(s) = C_1 >0$.
 Now if $f \in \measurable$ and $t\in(0,\infty)$, then